robenkleene/design-references/adobe-illustrator.md

 - `⌥Click`: Get to tool settings (e.g., change number of vertices in the polygon tool)

+### Shape Tools

+- Use `⌥` to draw a shape from the center as opposed to the edge, this can be combined with `⇧` to constrain proportions.

 ## Previewing Colors

 To preview color, select "Edit" -> "Edit Colors" -> "Recolor Artwork..." (the colors can then be adjusted live with the sliders, although the color picker still won't live preview from here).